arashsm79/mips-hdl/README.md

 ## How It Works

-Each modules is located in its own file.
+Each module is located in its own file.

 The single-cycle implementation closely but not entirely follows the below data path from the book Computer Organization, Design, and Architecture: